 Fellows Lake and Marina Overview

 We are seeking crew members for Fellows Lake Marina located just north of Springfield, Missouri.
-The new Fellows Lake Dock is under construction.
-The new Dock will have 30 slips with a covered area for launching canoes and kayaks.
+The new Fellows Lake dock as constructed in 2021.
+The new dock has30 slips with a covered area for launching canoes and kayaks.
 Boat slips, boats, and dry storage are available to rent/lease to the public.
 Fishing supplies, snacks, and drinks are available at a small store.

 Fellows is an 860-acre lake created in 1955 by the impoundment of the Little Sac River.
 It is the main source of drinking water for Springfield.
 Fellows Lake has a family friendly atmosphere with a 40 hp maximum boat motor limit.
 Sport fishing opportunities include bass, crappie, walleye, and muskie.
 A new mountain bike trail system is expected to bring new visitors to the park, and the Miller Park Master Plan outlines upgrading amenities, recreational opportunities, and educational opportunities.

 The main duties of our crew members are to work closely with the Fellows Lake Marina Management to create an all-around great experience for visitors by providing the highest level of customer service and important stewardship information about the resource.
 They will also perform the daily activities involved with the marina store and dock such as taking reservations, renting watercraft, selling retail items available in the store, issuing lake boating permits, keep the dock, store and fleet clean and ready for our clients.

 Provide quality, prompt, courteous, and safe services to all slip owners and customers.

 Ensure and take appropriate action for the proper maintenance of all marina property, equipment, grounds, facilities, and docks.